kintone-labs/kintone-ui-component/CONTRIBUTING.md

 Contributions are always welcome!
 We are welcome~ PR, [issue](https://github.com/kintone-labs/kintone-ui-component/issues/new/choose), etc~.
-Here is how to develop and explanation for the command option we provide~. (for each v1 and v0)
+Here is how to develop and explanation for the command option we provide~.
+For each v1(branch:master) and v0(branch:v0_dev)

 ## For v1